 We offer a healthy and engaging work place, supported by a comprehensive health and safety programme.

 Ensuring a healthy and safe working environment is part of our foundational values, as expressed in Novo Nordisk Way Essential 8.
-We have implemented our Occupational Health and Safety management system across our entire global organisation to ensure such conditions for all employees and contractors.
+We have implemented our Health and Safety management system across our entire global organisation to ensure such conditions for all employees and contractors.

-Novo Nordisk’s OHS strategy outlines that:
+Novo Nordisk’s HS strategy outlines that:

 Our 2020 ambitions are defined in four strategic focus areas: safety, ergonomics, mental well-being and health promotion.

-The Corporate OHS department oversees all processes relating to health and safety in the workplace.
+Our corporate Health & Safety department oversees all processes relating to health and safety in the workplace.
 All managers are accountable for their people and working environment.